 I do less boondocking than most so I don’t plan to buy one at this time.
 However, prices will obviously come down as demand increases and I expect I will not only buy one in a few years.
-I also predict that truck camper manufacturers will add lithium backup power as an option with its own little cubby storage location.
+I also predict that the truck camper manufacturers will add lithium backup power as an option with their own little cubby storage location.

 I would use it for guilt-free, as you said, non-essential things like long computer browsing sessions, beginning to end football game watching, and the occasional short duration 110-volt appliance usage.” – Fred Patterson, 2013 Ford F350 SD, 2002 Lance 1161

-“It seems like a stop gap setup until LED lights and solar power are installed in the camper.
+“It seems like a stop-gap setup until LED lights and solar power are installed in the camper.
 It is more portable if you want to use it away from the campsite.
 I would like to exchange my camper batteries with lithium, but that would have a high price!

-Until then, my two 6-volt lead acid batteries do a great job with our television, DVD, CPAP, lights, blender, laptops, music, fans, radio, hair dryer, furnace, and any other standard appliance in the camper.
+Until then, my two 6-volt lead-acid batteries do a great job with our television, DVD, CPAP, lights, blender, laptops, music, fans, radio, hair dryer, furnace, and any other standard appliance in the camper.
 We are never without power.” – Russell and Gretchen Berquam, 2014 Ford F-350, 2015 Arctic Fox 1140

 “Yes, I could use it to power two CPAPs.” – Sonny Rhodes, 1998 Dodge 3500, 1999 Bigfoot 10.5